savoirfairelinux/Project-Rescue/README.md

 If `also_import_children_projects` is set to `true`, if an imported project has childrens, they will be imported too, otherwise, they will not.

+If `issue_relation_require_both_projects` is set to true, when there's relations between issues of different projets, it will require that the both projects are migrated in order to create the relation.
+This prevent from migrating projects that you didn't wanted to.

 Set your plugins to migrate their data.
 If you try to migrate data without setting the according plugin (or you set a plugin that is not installed at all) the migration process will likely to crash, but you have nothing to loose